2009 San Diego Chargers season: Postseason

+Game summaries

-AFC Divisional Game: vs. New York Jets
+AFC divisional playoffs: vs. New York Jets

 Entering the playoffs as the AFC's No. 2 seed, the Chargers began their playoff run at home in the AFC Divisional Round against the No. 5 New York Jets.
 After a scoreless first quarter, San Diego delivered the game's first strike in the second quarter as quarterback Philip Rivers found tight end Kris Wilson on a 13-yard touchdown pass.
 The Jets would respond in the third quarter with a 46-yard field goal from kicker Jay Feely.
 Philip Rivers threw two interceptions and the San Diego Chargers offense failed to get one first down as the Jets defense controlled the third quarter.
 Then, New York would take the lead in the fourth quarter as quarterback Mark Sanchez completed a 2-yard touchdown pass to tight end Dustin Keller, followed by a 53-yard touchdown run from running back Shonn Greene.
 The Chargers unsuccessfully tried to rally as struggling quarterback Philip Rivers got a 1-yard touchdown run.
 However, the Chargers failed to recover the onside kick giving the Jets the ball at the Chargers 28-yard line.
 The Chargers held the Jets to a 4th and 1 yard to go situation, but the Jets ran the ball converting the first down and kneeled the ball to end the game, finishing the Chargers' season.
 During the game, Chargers All Pro kicker Nate Kaeding missed field goals from 36, 57 and 40 yards.
+Chargers lost but in 2010 missed the playoffs at 9-7.

+Awards

+Six Chargers were named to the 2010 Pro Bowl, and three were named first or second team Associated Press (AP) All-Pros.
+Rivers received two votes for AP NFL Most Valuable Player and one for AP NFL Offensive Player of the Year, and Turner finished in third place for NFL Coach of the Year with nine of the fifty votes available.